caidenceus/cpprequest/README.md

 # cpprequest

 cpprequest is a simple cross-platform static library for sending and receiving HTTP data.
+Works on Windows with CL and Linux with G++.

 ## Example 1 (GET request on Linux)
 A basic example of sending a GET request with the request line "GET /public/index.php HTTP/1.1" to 127.0.0.1 on port 80.